NVIDIA-Merlin/NVTabular/docs/source/resources/support_stack.rst

-Software Stack
+Support Stack
 ==============

 .. role:: raw-html(raw)
     :format: html

-We offer the following software stacks:
+We offer the following support stacks:

 * `Merlin Inference <#table-1>`_: Allows you to deploy NVTabular workflows and HugeCTR or TensorFlow models to the Triton Inference server for production.
 * `Merlin Training <#table-2>`_: Allows you to do preprocessing and feature engineering with NVTabular so that you can train a deep learning recommendation model with HugeCTR.